 Chet B. Waldman, born in the Bronx, New York, is a graduate of Cornell University (A.B.
 1982) and Boston University School of Law (J.D., 1985) where he was both a G. Joseph Tauro Scholar and a Paul J. Liacos Scholar and was a member of the American Journal of Law and Medicine.
-He was admitted to the bar in 1986 for the State of New York, the United States District Court, Southern and Eastern Districts of New York in 1988, the United States Court of Appeals for the First Circuit in 2013, and the Court of Appeals for the Eighth Circuit in 2020.
+He was admitted to the bar in 1986 for the State of New York, the United States District Court, Southern and Eastern Districts of New York in 1988, the United States Court of Appeals for the First Circuit in 2013, the United States Court of Appeals for the Second Circuit in 2022, and the Court of Appeals for the Eighth Circuit in 2020.
 Following law school, he joined the New York office of Weil, Gotshal & Manges, where he was predominantly involved in antitrust litigation.
-Mr. Waldman has been at Wolf Popper since 1988 where he has concentrated in federal securities class actions, state and federal merger and acquisition litigation, and derivative litigation.
+Mr. Waldman has been at Wolf Popper since 1988 where he has concentrated in federal securities class actions, state and federal merger and acquisition litigation, and consumer rights litigation.
 Mr. Waldman has been named as a top-rated securities litigation attorney by Super Lawyers (New York-Metro Edition) from 2009-2020.
-Mr. Waldman also has extensive experience in litigating health care and consumer fraud cases.
+Mr. Waldman also has extensive experience in litigating health care and consumer fraud cases, including multiple surprise bill litigations, cases against title insurance companies, tax services companies and cases involving false labeling claims.
+He was named as a Super Lawyer (New York-Metro Edition) in 2021 and 2022 for consumer law.
 Mr. Waldman became a partner of the firm as of January 1, 1995.
 As of January 1, 2015, he became a member of Wolf Popper's Executive Committee.

 Mr. Waldman has been involved in litigating numerous multi-district and consolidated actions including some of the more prominent cases in which Wolf Popper has been involved.

-Reported decisions recognizing Mr. Waldman as counsel include:
+Reported notable decisions recognizing Mr. Waldman as counsel include:

 - MAZ Partners LP v.
 First Choice Healthcare Sols., Inc., Case No.: 6:19-cv-619-Orl-4OLRM, 2020 U.S. Dist.
 LEXIS 38799 (M.D.
 Fl.
 Feb.
 14, 2020);